jinook929/_flatiron_project1/README.md

 * * * * * * * * * *
 ## To Use the App
 1. Visit my [repl.it](https://repl.it/@JinookJung/Country-Info-CLI-App).
 2. Click the Green Play Button.
+(Ignore errors when starting.)
-3. Execute `gem install --user-install httparty colorize` (copy here, and righ-click paste in repl.it).
-[This one takes some time]
+3. Execute `gem install --user-install httparty colorize`.
+[This one could take some time]
 4. Then, run `ruby bin/run`.

 or